Credit Cards

 Criteria used to calculate a credit score.
 Source: Adobe Stock

-Calculating a credit score is not straightforward, as it involves several factors, such as payment records, credit utilization, the amounts you owe, and the length of credit history.
+Calculating a credit score is not straightforward, as it involves several factors, such as payment records, credit utilization, the amounts you owe, and the length of your credit history.

 Each factor contributes differently to the overall score, with payment history being the most significant.